JinnbeamHH/JinnbeamHH/README.md

 # 🚀 Welcome to My GitHub Portfolio

-Hi, I'm **Benjamin** – a Fullstack Web and Software Developer with a focus on React TypeScript Frontend, Java Spring Backend, Data Engineering and Dev Ops with Docker and DB`s.
+Hi, I'm **Benjamin** – a Fullstack Web and Software Developer with a focus on React TypeScript Frontend, Java Spring Backend, Data Engineering, Dev Ops with Docker and DB`s.

 I'm passionate about building usable Websites, Applications, and Data Solutions to constantly learn and evolve with it.